|🚌 Our regular bus routes are running at Orange 🟠|

-Masks are to be worn at all times on the buses and physical distancing measures are in place.
+When riding the bus remember to wear a mask and maintain phtsical Masks are to be worn at all times while riding the bus. on the buses and physical distancing measures are in place.

 Masks are not required on school buses.